Vastyen/vastien/README.md

-## I'm a Semi-Senior Full-Stack Developer 👨🏻‍💻
+## Semi-Senior Full-Stack Developer 👨🏻‍💻

 Passionate by the computer science and software engineer. 💾
 Native spanish and medium-high english by EFSET. 🌎